Sarah Kinsley

 Sarah Kinsley (born July 18, 2000) is an American singer-songwriter.
-Throughout her childhood, she performed classical music in youth orchestras and eventually studied music theory at Columbia University, where she began to produce her own alt pop music.
+Throughout her childhood, she performed classical music in youth orchestras and eventually studied music at Columbia University, where she began to produce her own alt pop music.
 She has continually expressed the importance of her producing every aspect of her music due to the underrepresentation of female producers in the music industry.
 After her song "The King" had success on TikTok in 2021, she released an extended play (EP) of the same name, which was listed on NMEs top debut projects of 2021.
 Kinsley followed up the project with subsequent EPs, Cypress (2022) and Ascension (2023).
 In 2024, she released her debut album Escaper.

 Life and career

 Kinsley was born in 2000 in Mountain View, California, where she lived for the first five months of her life.
 She grew up in a small town in Connecticut and is of Chinese-American descent.
-On the presence of music in her early life, Kinsley said: "it was just everything.
+On the presence of music in her early life, Kinsley said, "it was just everything.
 It was always there.
 I think that was part of the reason why I had to do music, in some form.
 At some point, it just became inseparable from life."
 As a child, Kinsley trained in classical piano and violin and performed in youth orchestras, where she earned a reputation for emotional performances.
 In middle school, Kinsley and her family moved to Singapore, where she attended an international school.
 Kinsley has cited her classical training as an important factor for her song production process.
 As a teenager, she began a journey into pop music, posting song covers of artists including Justin Bieber and Julia Michaels to Instagram.
 Kinsley was initially shy about her singing voice but found validation from the positive response to her videos.